aery32/aery32-refguide/source/clsdrv/serial_port.rst

     serial_port(volatile avr32_usart_t *usart, aery::periph_idma &idma, aery::periph_odma &odma);

-To instantiate a Serial Port class driver we need to tell its constructor method which USART module we like to use by giving a pointer to the USART module register.
+To instantiate a Serial Port class driver we need to tell its constructor method which USART module we like to use.
 Additionally input and output buffers, *idma* and *odma*, are needed.

-First let's allocate some space for the needed buffers.
+So let's allocate some space for the needed buffers.

 .. code-block:: c++